zachgalbs/zachgalbs/README.md

 - 👀 I’m interested in coding games!
 - 🌱 I’m currently learning javascript with GameMakerStudio2
 - 💞️ I’m looking to collaborate on my game with GameMakerStudio2
-- 📫 How to reach me @galbraithzachary@gmail.com
+- 📫 How to reach me: galbraithzachary@gmail.com

 <!---
 zachgalbs/zachgalbs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.